shruti1421/Blog-App/README.md

 ## Blog-App
 A simple blog app using Express and Mongoose.
-It's a work in progress project and I have planned to add more features in it which will be updated soon.
+It's a work in progress project and I have planned to add some more features in it which will be updated soon.

 ##Features
 - User Authentication